-Some days when Oliver is at daycare, we won’t get home until almost 6 pm and by the time we get dinner on the table and he has a chance to eat, it feels like a rush to start the bedtime routine.
-Moving quickly from one thing to the next isn’t something toddlers generally jive with; they’d certainly prefer to be on their own timetable which, of course, isn’t always a luxury we can accommodate.
+If daycare runs late and you don't get home until 6pm, it may feel like a rush to start your child's bedtime routine.
+Moving quickly from one thing to the next isn’t something toddlers generally jive with; they’d likely prefer to be on their own timetable which, of course, isn’t always a luxury we can accommodate.
 But allowing a little more time to unwind and relax at home before being raced to the bathtub can help a great deal.

-We hear about the importance of consistency all the time as parents and it couldn’t be truer than when talking about bedtime.
-Kids crave structure and instilling cues (bath time, dim lights, pajamas, books) that help them associate the time of day with bedtime is critical.
-A few times this month Oliver actually asked to put himself to sleep as we lined up our stories for the night, which was a great sign that he understands bedtime is near and he felt tired enough to decide to skip a few steps of the routine to get there.
+We hear about the importance of consistency all the time as parents and it couldn’t be truer than when talking about a bedtime routine.
+Structure and instilling cues (bath time, dim lights, pajamas, books) that can associate the time of day with bedtime is critical.

 Although they may be arbitrary choices, there’s nothing toddlers love more than feeling like they’re getting their own way.
-So giving a lot of choices is my favorite distraction tactic when it comes to getting situated for bedtime: Would you like to pick the books or should I?
-Do you want to brush your teeth while standing on your stool or sitting on the counter?
+Giving a lot of choices is a great distraction tactic when it comes to getting situated for bedtime: Do you want to brush your teeth while standing on your step stool or sitting on the counter?
 Do you want your blue cup or green cup in bed tonight?
-Not only does this take Oliver’s mind off of the fact that we’re actively getting ready for bed, but it makes him feel a part of the process.
+Not only will this take your toddler's mind off of the fact that we’re actively getting ready for bed, but it will make them feel a part of the process.

-While I love consistency and think it’s critical to routine, I also like to occasionally shake things up and surprise our son with a new toothbrush with a cartoon character he loves or a special cup he can keep on the counter like a big boy.
-Maybe a new book, or a fuzzy pair of slippers.
-These little things add an element of surprise and delight to the otherwise occasionally monotonous bedtime routine, ultimately making things that much smoother.
+While it’s critical to stick with a bedtime routine, it's important to occasionally shake things up.
+Surprise your toddler with a new toothbrush with a cartoon character they love or a special cup for big kids.
+These little things add an element of surprise and delight to the otherwise occasionally monotonous bedtime routine